xbeat/Machine-Learning/README.md

 Introduction to K-Means Clustering

 K-Means is an unsupervised machine learning algorithm used for clustering data points into groups based on similarity.
 It's widely used in data analysis, pattern recognition, and image segmentation.
 This algorithm aims to partition n observations into k clusters, where each observation belongs to the cluster with the nearest mean.

+## Understanding p-Values!
+A Python Guide for Data Science

+What is a p-Value?

+The p-value is a statistical measure used to assess the strength of evidence against a null hypothesis in hypothesis testing.
+It represents the probability of obtaining test results at least as extreme as the observed results, assuming the null hypothesis is true.

 ## Linear and Binary Search Algorithms in Python